Survival secrets every family must know about

 An Emergency Radio Is Essential

 Another basic piece of equipment (along with flashlights and rechargeable batteries) that I consider vital in any disaster or emergency situation is a radio.
-When the televisions and computers go off, most people lose their link to the outside world.
+Look for a hand-crank–powered radio.
+Some even include other handy options such as built-in LED flashlights and cell phone chargers.

 Natural Treatments for Wounds or Injuries

 Wounds or injuries turn nasty quickly in a toxic environment.
-And if they are not treated promptly, any infection that may exist could spread into the bloodstream, which can kill the victim.
 During a widespread disaster it may be difficult to receive prompt medical treatment.
 Fortunately, there is a simple step you can take now to protect yourself and your family: make sure you have a first-aid kit stocked and ready.
 In addition to typical first-aid items, such as bandages and scissors, I recommend adding these natural products that can help disinfect and heal wounds.

 Honey is undoubtedly one of nature’s most miraculous dressings for open wounds, ulcers, and burns.
 It has been used successfully to treat all types of wounds, including burns, amputations, bed sores, leg ulcers, surgical wounds, gunshot and trauma-induced wounds, including those to the skull and abdomen, cuts, abrasions, and puncture wounds.